 The Challenge sees start-ups, R&D leaders and everyday innovators work ‘head to head’ with end-users of devices and treatments to jump-start new bionic discoveries and fast track new devices and treatments to transform lives…..potentially the life of someone you know.

 Bionic Implants & Organs

-Bio-robotic and AI-enabled organs or organ software; Bionic organs and organoids; Tissue-engineered implants – bone, vascular grafts, cartilage, and other implants; Implanted nano-devices and treatments
+Bio-robotic and AI-enabled organs or organ software; biofabricated tissue-engineered implants; bionic organs and organoids; nano-devices and treatments.

 How do we define ‘bionics’?

 A genuine bionic solution will involve a therapeutic intervention, sensory feedback and/or full or partial restoration of a human function via a prosthesis, implanted device, stent or organ aided by brain-computer or machine interfaces, implanted AI or electrical stimulation of nerves or muscles.
 Neurobionic treatments, external stimulation devices, wearables and allied health services expand the possibilities for consumers.

 Building great teams, accelerating innovation